tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 ## Grammar

+Children don't learn grammar rules from books.
+They learn by hearing lots and lots of language they can understand.
+Over time,
+their brains figure out how the language works all on their own.
+Your goal in this step is to read a grammar guide and just skim the rules.
+You're looking for example sentences.
+A good grammar book should have plenty of example sentences for you to absorb.

 [Choose a grammar guide](learning-grammar.html) and read it.
-It is the only *textbook* that you're really going to need through your AJATT journey.
+It's the only *textbook* you're really going to need throughout your AJATT journey.
 When I learned Japanese, I chose Tae Kim.
 Khatz used "[All About Particles](all-about-particles.html)".

 Combining grammar study with the SRS can help you understand the grammar better.
 Put the example sentences in Anki if you like.
-Highlight the grammar point in the sentence to mark it the target ([targeted sentence cards](discussing-various-card-templates.html#targeted-sentence-cards), covered later).
+Highlight the grammar point in the sentence to mark it as the target ([targeted sentence cards](discussing-various-card-templates.html#targeted-sentence-cards), covered later).
 If you decide not to bother with Anki at this point, make sure to at least read through the whole grammar guide and pay attention to examples.

 Don't waste your time memorizing conjugation tables.
-The grammar is a tool to aid comprehension, and knowing the rules won't help you output.
+Grammar is a tool to aid comprehension, and knowing the rules won't help you output.
 By the time you recall a grammar rule and apply it to your thoughts, your conversation partner will be long gone.

 A guide like Tae Kim doesn't cover everything.
 Even certain grammar in the advanced section can be considered pretty basic.
 As you continue to immerse,
+look up and,
+when necessary,
-look up and when necessary make Anki cards for the rest of the grammar not covered in the grammar guide.
+make Anki cards for the rest of the grammar not covered in the grammar guide.
 The process is no different from making cards for regular words.

 ## Create your own mining deck